LiMe-NanoBioeng/pressure_control/README.md

 -　[parameter1&mode] The parameter1 is an integer number for the condition.
 The mode can be p, u, a, or c, which respectively stand for Pa, uL/min, acquisition, or Celsius, respectively.
 50p means 50Pa.
 50u meands 50uL/min.
 0a means acquire images (specify MDA and position files in advance),500c means 50.0 celsius.
 -　[parameter2&unit]: The parameter2 is an integer number for a stop condition.
-The unit can be u or s, which means uL or seconds.
+The unit can be u or s, which mean uL or seconds.
 -　[P,I,D parameters]: The P,I,D parameters are paramters for PID control.

 example: